-Each year Executive members must sign the Attestation of Legislative Compliance form to confirm that they have implemented the legislation and policies for which they have lead responsibility.
-Managers must also sign the Attestation of Legislative Compliance form to confirm that they have met their responsibilities in support of their Divisional Executive member who has lead responsibility for the legislation as indicated in this policy.
+Each year Executive members must sign the Attestation of Legislative Compliance form (Appendix 1) to confirm that they have implemented the legislation and policies for which they have lead responsibility.
+Managers must also sign the Attestation of Legislative Compliance form (Appendix 1) to confirm that they have met their responsibilities in support of their Divisional Executive member who has lead responsibility for the legislation as indicated in this policy.
 Completed forms are reviewed to ensure compliance and to assist reporting to the Audit and Risk Committee.

 Executive members’ signed forms are reviewed by the State Librarian and retained on individual personnel files and are also stored on the legislative compliance TRIM file as evidence to support reporting.
 Managers’ signed forms are reviewed by the divisional Director and retained on individual personnel files.
 All forms are managed in accordance with the Privacy and Personal Information Protection Act 1998.

 The Legislative Compliance Register is reviewed at least annually by the Library Executive Committee to ensure compliance and the continued relevance of listed legislation.
 The Register is then submitted to the Audit and Risk Committee with a report on compliance and any associated risks.